escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

   clean up some of the rough edges of my code.
 I would also like to thank colleagues at Nottingham University Business School China, especially `Gus Hooke <http://www.nottingham.edu.cn/en/business/staff/staffprofile/angushooke.aspx>`_ and `Carl Fey <http://www.nottingham.edu.cn/en/business/people/staffprofile/carlfey.aspx>`_ for their kind support.

+  Last but most certainly not least, my expression of thanks go to my former PhD supervisor `Max Gillman <http://www.maxgillman.com>`_ who has introduced me to the world of general equilibrium macroeconomics and to monetary macroeconomics more deeply.
+  Similary, many of the lectures once delivered by `Martin Ellison <http://www.economics.ox.ac.uk/members/martin.ellison/>`_ formerly at the Economics Department at Warwick now at Oxford made a lasting impression on me.

 Online Resources
 ================